neuropoly/intranet.neuro.polymtl.ca/onboarding/campus-access.md

 ### WiFi Access: Eduroam

 As part of your PolyMTL CAS account (`@polymtl.ca`), you are granted access to the 'eduroam' network across campuses internationally.
 Setting up a connection to this network requires additional steps beyond just logging in.
-For more information on how to log into eduroam, please visit the ['Computing Resources - Eduroam'](https://intranet.neuro.polymtl.ca/computing-resources/eduroam.html) page.
+For more information on how to log into eduroam, please visit the ['Computer Setup - Eduroam'](https://intranet.neuro.polymtl.ca/onboarding/computer-setup/eduroam.html) page.